-In fitness, developments have risen in the form of wristbands like Fitbit, a ‘connected’ tshirt by Athos, and brain-sensing headbands from MUSE.
-The distance you’ve travelled, muscle performance data, and brain activity data can all be tracked and monitored via these amazing developments.
+In fitness, developments have risen in the form of wristbands like Fitbit, a ‘connected’ t-shirt by Athos, and brain-sensing headbands from MUSE.
+The distance you’ve traveled, muscle performance data, and brain activity data can all be tracked and monitored via these amazing developments.

-Safety is of course paramount in this industry, with plenty of devices being created to manage the risks across all sports.
-In instances like concussions, impacts can be measured and analysed to let officials and medical teams know if players can continue in a particular game or risk further injury.
+Safety is, of course, paramount in this industry, with plenty of devices being created to manage the risks across all sports.
+In instances like concussions, impacts can be measured and analyzed to let officials and medical teams know if players can continue in a particular game or risk further injury.

 Sports has also become a fairer arena to partake in, where sports like football has seen developments like chips being implanted into footballs to track its movement and position at any point during the match, which could be crucial to referees and umpires and their decision-making.